whatsinport

 Danish, english is widely spoken.

-There are many internet cafes, mostly around the main railway station.
+There are many cafes which offer free WiFi for customers, mostly around the main railway station.
 Also at the city library, 10-15 minutes' walk from the port

 Emergency number: 112